 Travelers less interested in getting wet should consider Bradenton Beach Parasailing.
 There's no better way to see the nature parks and stunning landscape.
 Other options for actively exploring the island include nature walks, a moderate bike ride, and even rollerblading.

 Anna Maria's golf club may be members only, but avid golfers can easily head across the Manatee Avenue bridge to the mainland for a round of golf at Timber Creek or Pinebrook Ironwood.
 After you’re done hitting holes in one, take the kids to The Fish Hole for the 18-hole miniature putt-putt.

 Eat Plenty of Fresh Seafood

 One of the promises of Florida island life is the fresh seafood—and Anna Maria Island is the rule, not the exception.
 But you'll want to fuel up for a long day at the beach with free coffee refills and all-you-can-eat pancakes at Anna Maria Island Beach Café.

 Order the catch of the day (paired with crab cakes and chowder) on the covered deck at the Blue Marlin Grill.
 You can even go on a weekend for live music while you dine.
 For dinner, consider the fried oysters or blackened grouper with salsa and vegetables at Rod & Reel Pier, followed by “Dog Gone Good Ice Cream” at Two Scoops.

 Have a Quiet Night Out

 Anna Maria Island is certainly not South Beach (nor should it be), and most people don't head to the island to party hard.
-Instead of a dance floor, you'll find a pool and comfy spots to relax at places like the Blue Water Beach Club.
 If you do want a stiff drink and a late night, follow the locals to a favorite dive bar like Drift In in Bradenton Beach or Dcoy Ducks Bar & Grille in Holmes Beach.